What is Radon?

 Radon Removal

-There are two types of water radon mitigation systems for homes with radon in their water above the recommended limit of 4,000 pCi/L, the most popular being the “bubble-up” aeration system.
-The system creates bubbles in the water which breaks the radon apart from the water and ventilates it outside the home.
-The treated water in the system is now safe to use and will be delivered as called for throughout your home.
+When radon in water exceeds the established limit, a treatment system is required.
+The most effective radon water treatment method is known as aeration.
+The fully integrated aeration system creates bubbles in the water, which breaks the radon apart from the water and ventilates it safely outside the home.
+The treated water in the system is now safe to use and delivered as called for throughout your home.

 Well Water Testing

 Because water changes over time, it’s important to remember to have your well water tested annually, even after installing a treatment system, to be sure the original issues are controlled and to be aware of any new contaminants.
-Contact us to schedule your water test.
+Contact us to schedule your water test or help you find the right solution for your home!